 The concept of integrated marketing can be traced back to the late 1980s and is often attributed to Don E. Schultz, a professor emeritus at Northwestern University.
 Schultz's work in marketing communications emphasized the importance of delivering a unified message across all channels, even before the rise of the internet.

-Explore Our Digital Marketing Services!
+Check Our Digital Marketing Service!

 5 Key Components of Integrated Marketing

 Key components of integrated marketing ensure that all marketing efforts work together through consistent messaging, multi-channel coordination, and a customer-centric approach.
-This approach is critical for digital marketing agencies like Centric, which specializes in crafting unified campaigns that improve brand consistency across all touchpoints.

 - Consistent Messaging: Ensure that all marketing materials and communications share a unified message across all channels, creating a cohesive brand image.